sid597/Vada-Pav-/README.md

  2) Wrote scripts to download images from bing and google and saved them in [bing_images](./bing_images) and [google_images](./google_images).
 The scripts are in [download_from_bing.py] (./download_from_bing.py) and [download_from_google.py](./download_from_google.py)

+ ** After I did this proces I found out an extension called Fatkun Batch Download Image which makes this process very easy
+    Searched for plugins before also but don't know how this one skipped from me

 Found about 800 images combined from both google and bing.
 Then I manually checked and discarded the images now have ~500 meaningful images overall.
 Kept 80 images for test and ~420 for training.